Aruvaro-Chulvi/OFFLINED/README.md

 ---

+# 🙋 FAQ

+**Q1.
+Do I need internet to use this?**
+No. Everything runs locally (LLM, agents, maps, Wikipedia, and your PDF library).
+You only need internet to download models/ZIM/pmtiles the first time.

+**Q2.
+Can I use my own GGUF models?**
+Not by the moment.
+It is planned, but without knowing which release version will add this feature.

+**Q3.
+Does it work on Linux or macOS?**
+Windows x64 is the target today. macOS and Linux are planned (see Roadmap).

+**Q4.
+How do I add my own PDFs?**
+Drop them into `./SurvivalAI/_internal/docs/` (any subfolders you prefer).
+They’ll appear in the Library tab.

+**Q5.
+Is Wikipedia required?**
+No. It’s optional, but highly recommended.
+Add any ZIM flavor (maxi/nopic/mini) under `./SurvivalAI/_internal/kiwix/content/`.
+Of course we reccoment the maxi file of your country language, and the english one.

+<br><br>

+---

 # 🔮 Future Versions

+## 🧭 Roadmap

+- [x] v1 — Base app (LLM, Agents, Wikipedia, Maps, Docs)
+- [ ] v2 — ✨🔭 Sky (Stellarium offline integration)
+- [ ] v3 — 🧰 Agent Kit + 📚🔎 RAG (per-agent offline documentation)
+- [ ] v4 — 💻📦 Third-party open source apps (LibreOffice, GIMP, VLC, Audacity…)
+- [ ] v5 — 🌐🚫 No-Internet OS (🐧 Linux-based, app as desktop)

+---

 The journey of **Survival AI Stick** has only just begun.
 Version 1 lays the foundation, but the roadmap ahead is ambitious and full of new features: